 Page Speed

-Page speed has been cited as one of the leading SEO ranking factors for years.
-Google wants to improve users' web experience, and only fast-loading web pages will do that.
+Page speed has been one of the most important SEO ranking factors for years.
+Google wants users to have a good experience on the web, and only fast-loading pages can deliver that.

 - Reducing the Bounce Rate